near-ndc/gwg/specs/spec-2-election-ui.md

 - I want to be able to toggle between Congressional bodies so I can more easily choose candidates and my vote status.
 - I want to see how many votes I have cast and have left for each congressional body, to better allocate my votes and understand the quadratic voting process.
 - I want to learn about quadratic voting because it's new to me.
-- I want to audit votes for authenticity by viewing on chain transactions.
 - I want to easily increment and decrement the votes I've assigned to each canidate.
 - I want to know when I've used up all of my votes so I don't case more votes than I have (Disabled UI, toast notification)
 - I want to save my progress for voting/cart, so I can resume + calculate quadratic voting strategy at a later vote without having to submit the whole decision.